-Mass email marketing (sometimes known as an “email blast”) is a powerful tool that allows you to reach out to numerous customers at once to ignite action, from RSVPing to an upcoming event to pre-ordering a new product.
+When developing your marketing plan, don’t overlook the importance of email to the success of businesses.
+Email marketing allows you to reach out to numerous customers at once to ignite action, from RSVPing to an upcoming event to pre-ordering a new product.

+The first step in email marketing for beginners is to use email marketing responsibly.
 Be sure you have permission to contact the addresses you’ve obtained.
-Customers should have expressly opted in to your email marketing list.
+As part of Australia’s Spam Act 2003, you can only send emails to customers who have expressly opted in to be on your email marketing list.
 Without permission, you risk customers unsubscribing or marking your email as spam.

-Segment your email list so you can personalize content for different customers.
-For example, you might send an email to customers who haven’t been in lately with an offer to get them back, or send a special offer to your most loyal regulars.
+Segment your email list so you can personalise content for different customers.
+For example, you might send an email to customers who haven’t purchased anything lately with an offer to get them back or send a special offer to your most loyal regulars.

 Based on the audience of your email list, decide exactly what you want to accomplish with an email and maintain that goal with whatever you distribute.
 You could be driving sales, reclaiming lost customers, or updating clients with a newsletter.
-Whatever your focus, keep it short and sweet — no one has time to read lengthy email.
+Whatever your focus, keep it short and sweet—no one has time to read a lengthy email.

-Make sure you include a call to action in your email; this should tell readers exactly what you want them to do.
-Whether you want recipients to join you in the store today or get excited for Restaurant Week next month, an actionable element keeps them engaged.
+An important step in email marketing for small businesses is to make sure you include a call to action in your email; this should tell readers exactly what you want them to do.
+Whether you want recipients to join you in the store today or get excited for an event next month, an actionable element may increase engagement rates.
+With Square, you can even create a checkout link to encourage readers to take action and purchase through your site, driving engagement and sales.

 If recipients aren’t interested in the subject line, it’s game over.
-An intriguing subject line draws them in and keeps them tuned in to what you have to say.
+Do your research and check out email marketing examples from other companies to see what works.
+An intriguing subject line draws readers in and keeps them tuned in to what you have to say.
 Once they’ve opened up the email, the first three sentences should also be catchy enough to keep them reading.

-If you haven’t sent marketing email lately, avoid using a stale list by removing or reconfirming addresses.
-It reduces the risk of unsubscribers or your email being marked as spam.
+If you haven’t done email marketing lately, avoid using a stale list by removing or reconfirming addresses.
+This helps you avoid sending spam and reduces the risk of people unsubscribing.

-Before you send an email to your entire list, try an email test with a small group from your email list.
-Divide the list and send each part versions with different subject lines or slightly different content.
+Improve your email marketing by trying an email test with a small group from your email list.
+Divide the list and send each group versions with different subject lines or slightly different content.
 If you have a stronger response to one version, send that to the rest of your list.
-As time goes on, you’ll learn what resonates with your audience best.
+As time goes on, you’ll learn what resonates best with your audience and be able to improve your email marketing for small business.